dagodax/calamares/src/branding/README.md

      ...
 ```

+Adding the subdirectory can be done as follows:

+ - If the directory contains files only, and optionally has a single
+   subdirectory lang/ which contains the translation files for the
+   component, then `calamares_add_branding_subdirectory()` can be
+   used, which takes only the name of the subdirectory.
  - If the branding component has many files which are organized into
    subdirectories, use the SUBDIRECTORIES argument to the CMake function
    to additionally install files from those subdirectories.
 For example,
    if the component places all of its images in an `img/` subdirectory,
    then call `calamares_add_branding_subdirectory( ...
 SUBDIRECTORIES img)`.
    It is a bad idea to include `lang/` in the SUBDIRECTORIES list.
+ - The `.ts` files from the `lang/` subdirectory need be be compiled
+   to `.qm` files before being installed.
+The CMake macro's do this
+   automatically.
+For manual packaging, use `lrelease` to compile
+   the files.